-CIBC continues to be optimistic on lending and deposit volume growth.
-With the strengthening in the domestic economy, an increase in Canadian new equity issue activity is expected.
-Wholesale credit quality remains stable and CIBC continues to focus its efforts on reducing retail credit risk.
+We continue to be optimistic on lending and deposit volume growth.
+With the strengthening in the domestic economy, we expect an increase in Canadian new equity issue activity.
+Wholesale credit quality remains stable and we continue to focus our efforts on reducing retail credit risk.

-"The large litigation provision recorded this quarter reduced our Tier 1 capital ratio to 7.5%," said Gerry McCaughey, President and Chief Executive Officer.
-"We believe we can increase our Tier 1 capital ratio back to our objective of 8.5% by early 2006."
+The large litigation provision recorded this quarter reduced our Tier 1 capital ratio to 7.5%.
+We believe we can increase our Tier 1 capital ratio back to our objective of 8.5% by early 2006.

-"Our most fundamental priority will be to stay focused on our client relationships.
-Focusing on clients, improving our cost competitiveness and maintaining a prudent risk profile will position us well to deliver strong, sustainable financial results."
+Our most fundamental priority will be to stay focused on our client relationships.
+Focusing on clients, improving our cost competitiveness and maintaining a prudent risk profile will position us well to deliver strong, sustainable financial results.